 When: Tues-Thurs 11-5

 Dodge the ever-increasing chain eateries of Upper Street for Chapel Market, for Islington’s largest daily street market and the colourful Chapel fruit and veg store, just around the corner from two mahoosive supermarkets.
 Some stallholders like John have been there for over 40 years.
 You can stock up on items like 2 punnets of strawberries for £1.50, and 6 pears for a pound.
 The fruit and veg vendors rub shoulders with t-shirt sellers and the odd wheely suitcase stall too, in case you’ve forgotten to pack shopping bags!
+Of course, there are plenty of other things to do while you’re you’re in Islington.

 When: Tues-Sat 9am-6pm, Sun 10am-4pm.